-- (2) In determining whether to grant a permit, the Council or an authorised officer must have regard to the matters outlined at clause 17 as well as the following: - (a) any impact on the safety of road users and the passage of traffic; - (b) whether all necessary permits have been obtained; - (c) whether the activity will disturb, annoy or disrupt adjacent property owners or occupiers;and - (d) whether appropriate arrangements will be made for: - (i) waste water disposal; - (ii) litter and garbage disposal; - (iii) lighting; and - (iv) advertising signs.
+- (2) In determining whether to grant a permit, the Council or an authorised officer must have regard to the matters outlined at clause 17 as well as the following: - any impact on the safety of road users and the passage of traffic; (a) - (b) whether all necessary permits have been obtained; - whether the activity will disturb, annoy or disrupt adjacent property owners or occupiers; (c) - (d) whether appropriate arrangements will be made for: - (i) waste water disposal; - (ii) litter and garbage disposal; - (iii) lighting; and - advertising signs. (iv)

-81. TRADING TO A PERSON ON A ROAD
+TRADING TO A PERSON ON A ROAD 81.